MichaelTA0111/ELE3001-FYP-BEng/doc/Progress/project-diary.md

 - MA used the `htop` package to get approximate CPU usage for the application across each of the 4 cores:
   - The single process mode had approximately 40%, 10%, 0%, and 10% utilisation.
   - The IPC mode had approximately 40%, 15%, 10%, and 15% utilisation.
-- MA created a basic Python script to record CPU usage.
+- MA created a basic Python script to view CPU usage.
 - MA made only the single process mode of operation adjust the CHERI capability bounds and permissions.

 To do: